10 Must-See Spots in

 Many people plan their visits to Yazoo County around our annual events.
-But Yazoo County is a great place to visit year-round for anyone who enjoys an off-the-beaten-path adventure, blues, architecture, shopping, ghost stories, outdoor activities including fishing and hunting, historic sites, natural wonders, or delicious food.
+But Yazoo County is a great place to visit year-round for anyone who enjoys an off-the-beaten-path adventure in blues, architecture, shopping, ghost stories, outdoor activities including fishing and hunting, historic sites, natural wonders, or delicious food.
 Located just 35 miles north of the Mississippi capital of Jackson, Yazoo County is your first stop for a taste of the hospitality, culture, and unique stories that can only be found in the Mississippi Delta.
+Check out these 10 social distancing friendly stops!

 Blue Front Cafe

 The oldest juke joint in Mississippi that is still in daily operation – possibly in the world – is located in the town of Bentonia in southern Yazoo County.
-The Blue Front Cafe was opened in 1948 by Mary and Carey Holmes and in its heyday was the spot for workers coming in from the fields for buffalo fish, drinks, music, haircuts, and more.
+The Blue Front Cafe was opened in 1948 by Mary and Carey Holmes and in its heyday was the spot for workers coming in from the fields for buffalo fish, moonshine, music, haircuts, and more.
 Today, the Blue Front is owned and operated by a son of the original owners, Mr. Jimmy “Duck” Holmes.
-“Duck” is the last surviving performer of the Bentonia style of blues – a style unique to the area, originated by the unrecorded Henry Stuckey and made famous by Nehemiah “Skip” James, whose songs have been covered by Robert Johnson, Deep Purple, Eric Clapton, Beck and many others.
+Mr. Holmes is a GRAMMY nominated performer and is the last surviving performer of the Bentonia style of blues.
+The style is unique to the area, originated by the unrecorded Henry Stuckey and made famous by Nehemiah “Skip” James, whose songs have been covered by Robert Johnson, Deep Purple, Eric Clapton, Beck and many others.

 Insiders Tip: The Blue Front Cafe no longer serves food (except during special events) but most days you can still get a cold drink and hear the unique and haunting country style of Blues that originated there.
-The Blue Front Cafe is a truly authentic juke joint… you can never know just what to expect.
+The Blue Front Cafe is a truly authentic juke joint that runs on “juke joint time.”
+Relax and enjoy the visit… you never know who might be there.

-A short 7 or 8 years ago, Yazoo City’s historic Main Street was on the verge of becoming a ghost town.
-Buildings were crumbling and in various stages of disrepair, all but a hand-full of businesses had closed or moved, and parking spots were a plenty.
+A short 15 years ago, Yazoo City’s historic Main Street was on the verge of becoming a ghost town.
+Buildings were crumbling and in various stages of disrepair, all but a hand-full of businesses had closed or moved, and parking spots were aplenty.
 Today, we are so proud to say that our historic Main Street is not only surviving but thriving!
-Thanks to a small group of local business owners who purchased buildings, made repairs, and worked tirelessly to bring in new businesses AND thanks to the remaining few decades-old businesses on Main Street who refused to give up on the area, business is booming.
-Brightly-painted, colorfully restored or renovated buildings, most of which were built in 1904, now line the streets and are home to craft and antique markets, clothing shops, furniture, children’s toys, delicious food, and more.
+Thanks to a small group of local business owners who purchased buildings, made repairs and worked tirelessly to bring in new businesses AND thanks to the remaining few decades-old businesses on Main Street who refused to give up on the area, business is good.
+Brightly-painted, colorfully restored or renovated buildings, most of which were built in 1904, now line the streets and are home to a craft and antique market, clothing shop, furniture, children’s toys, salon, thrift store, delicious food, and more.

-Insider Tip: A couple years ago, Yazoo City’s Chamber of Commerce spearheaded the installation of a world- class display of colorful lights draping the buildings on the first 2 blocks of Main Street south of Broadway, as well as several other buildings throughout Yazoo City’s shopping districts.
-The annual display is now managed by the Yazoo County CVB and delights visitors from early November through the New Year.
-Check our list of Upcoming Events to stay updated.
+Insider Tip: A few years ago, Yazoo County’s Chamber of Commerce spearheaded the installation of a world- class display of colorful lights draping the buildings on the first 2 blocks of Main Street south of Broadway, as well as several other buildings throughout Yazoo City’s shopping districts.
+Soon the annual display became sponsored by the Yazoo County CVB (Visit Yazoo).
+The bright lights and shopping events delight visitors from early November through the New Year.

 Town Center Historic District